TsvetinaIvanova/xaml-docs/Controls/RadScheduleView/Content/radscheduleview-styles-and-templates-appointment-style.md

 		}

 >

-Note that you need to ensure that both horizontal and vertical cases have their corresponding styles - __horizontal styles__ are applied when the appointments have horizontal orientation (either by default or when the view they are placed in has been explicitly set a horizontal orientation), __vertical styles__ are applied when the appointments have vertical orientation(either by default or when the view they are placed in has been explicitly set a vertical orientation).
+						Note that you need to ensure that both horizontal and vertical cases have their corresponding styles - <legacyBold xmlns="http://ddue.schemas.microsoft.com/authoring/2003/5">horizontal styles</legacyBold> are applied when the appointments have horizontal orientation (either by default or when the view they are placed in has been explicitly set a horizontal orientation), <legacyBold xmlns="http://ddue.schemas.microsoft.com/authoring/2003/5">vertical styles</legacyBold> are applied when the appointments have vertical orientation(either by default or when the view they are placed in has been explicitly set a vertical orientation).

 We add all needed Resources and group our ScheduleView  by the "Room" ResourceType: